CamJ/flutter_app_template/README.md

 * Add way to keep up to date with latest templates from `flutter create X`.
     * Manually
     * Bash script
+* Add explanation of the choices made in the structure